cyprieng/cyprien.io/src/content/blog/colophon.md

 And all the other files are freely usable by anyone under the MIT license.
 Like this, all the technical parts can be used by anyone, but the content cannot be copied without attribution.

-# Notice an issue?
+# Notice an issue or have an idea?

-If you find an issue of any kind (typo, broken design, etc...) don't hesitate to file a bug here: [Github issues](https://github.com/cyprieng/cyprien.io/issues/new).
+Your feedback is valuable!
+If you notice any issues (typos, broken design, etc.) or have suggestions for improvement, please:

+1. File an issue on [GitHub](https://github.com/cyprieng/cyprien.io/issues/new)
-Or contact me directly by email (see link at the bottom of the page).
+2. Contact me directly via email (link in the footer)